18F/accessibility/pages/color.md

 <span><a href="#" style="color:#006465; text-decoration:none; border-bottom-style: none;">Im a Link.</a> I'm just normal text  </span>

-> This passes because the link and the black text have a lightness ratio of 3:1, but we would recommend a greater contrast ratio for links without other visual indicators
+> This passes because the link and the black text have a contrast(lightness) ratio of 3:1, but we would recommend a greater contrast ratio for links without other visual indicators

 <span><a href="#" style="color:#000000; text-decoration:none; border-bottom-style: none;">Im a Link.</a> I'm just normal text  </span>